HefnySco/drone_engage_wiki/source/de-account-create.rst

 Create your Drone-Engage Account Key
 ====================================

-To get access to Drone-Engage you need to register and get **Access Code** from `Account Manager <http://droneengage.com:8021/accounts.html>`_.
+To get access to Drone-Engage you need to register and get :term:`Access Code` from `Account Manager <http://droneengage.com:8021/accounts.html>`_.
 This is a very straight forward step.
-You will recieve an **Access Code** on your email that you need to save and use in all your drones.
+You will recieve an :term:`Access Code` on your email that you need to save and use in all your drones.

 To validate your new account please login to `Drone-Engage Web Client <https://droneengage.com:8021/webclient.html>`_.